Choosing Your Major

 Choosing your major is one of the most important aspects of the undergraduate experience.
 It is an individual yet shared experience among undergraduate students.
 It is an affirmation of your academic interests as well as a testament of your goals and aspirations.
-It is a decision that helps address the question, "Why go to college?"
-It also addresses the question, "What do you plan to do with your college education?"
+It is a decision that helps address the questions, "Why go to college?" and "What do you plan to do with your college education?"

-Academic majors such as majors in the Liberal Arts will likely provide more academic options and an opportunity to create your own career path.
+Academic majors, such as majors in the Liberal Arts, will likely provide more academic options and an opportunity to create your own career path.
 Liberal Arts majors provide general knowledge in the Humanities, Social Sciences and Natural Sciences.
-Liberal Arts majors are not career-specific but rather academic and career-oriented because you are trained to be versatile in most fields.
+Liberal Arts majors are not career-specific but rather academic and career-oriented because students in these majors are trained to be versatile in most fields.
 The core skills for Liberal Arts majors are critical thinking, reading, writing, communication, interpersonal, research and cultural competency.
-Career opportunities for College majors are vast and include areas of work common to professional school majors.
+Career opportunities for Liberal Arts majors are vast and include areas of work common to professional school majors.

 Career-specific majors are designed to educate and train individuals for specific careers or line of work where licensure or credentials are typically required.
 Both the skill sets and knowledge acquired from the undergraduate major are specifically applied to the nature of the work.
 More importantly, you cannot be employed in the line of work unless you have the specific education and training required.

 Some areas of study are not available at the Undergraduate level.
 Furthermore, certain careers or work such as the Health Professions and Law require additional education and training through Graduate or Professional school.
 Graduate school offers far more opportunities for continuing education and career advancement.
 Learn more.

 Transferable skills are skills that are learned in one area that can be utilized in other areas.
 Studies in the Liberal Arts provide a solid foundation in critical thinking, reading, writing, communication, interpersonal skills, research, and cultural competency.